kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 > **NOTE:** To work with Kyma, use only the provided scripts and commands.
 Kyma does not work on a basic Minikube cluster that you can start using the `minikube start` command or stop with the `minikube stop` command.
 If you don't need Kyma on Minikube anymore, remove the cluster with the `minikube delete` command.

-The purpose of `installation/scripts/minikube.sh` is to configure and start Minikube.
-The script also checks if your development environment is cofigured to handle the Kyma installation.
+The purpose of the `installation/scripts/minikube.sh` script is to configure and start Minikube.
+The script also checks if your development environment is configured to handle the Kyma installation.
 This includes checking Minikube and kubectl versions.
 If Minikube is already initialized, the system prompts you to agree to remove the previous Minikube cluster.
-The script exits if you don't want to restart your cluster.
+The script exits if you do not want to restart your cluster.

 Minikube is configured to disable the default Nginx Ingress Controller.